Visiting Florence in September – The Definitive Guide

 Salamarzana

 Sponsored by the municipality, Salamarzana is a unique extravaganza that brings together medieval history and culture.
-Currently, in its 13th edition, participants can witness live re-enactments of ancient tribes, their crafts, military encampments, and live music to provide exciting glimpses of the enchanting medieval world.
+Participants can witness live re-enactments of ancient tribes, their crafts, military encampments, and live music to provide exciting glimpses of the enchanting medieval world.

 Decibel Open Air